 The system and processes for written procedures and documentation are needed to validate to ensure that they are working properly.

 The design of the facility plays an important role.
 The design of the facility in such a way that it fulfills product quality, employee safety, and regulatory requirements.
 The types of equipment used for manufacturing should be validated and qualified to produce consistent results.

 Facility and equipment must be maintained with documented evidence of work done.
 To maintain records of backup of equipment.
 This avoids the potential issues of contamination and safety concerns as well.

 7. Competency of employee:

-Competency of employees is must be check and accordingly to assign job responsibilities is also important.
-Employee education, employee experience, and employee training is an important part to get good output.
+The competency of employees must be checked and accordingly to assign job responsibilities is also important.
+Employee education, employee experience, and employee training is an important parts to get good output.
 Job responsibilities clearly demonstrate to the employee before starting the activity.

 8. Personnel and hygiene:

 The pharmaceutical industry produces life-saving drugs.
 The first step to achieving this is to make sure of cleanliness in the workplace.
 The contamination of drugs can be life-threatening.
 To avoid these proper standards should be in place.
 Proper hygiene practices should be in place to protect the drug from contamination, cross-contamination, and mix-ups.

 Quality control is one of the most important principles of GMP.
 To check the quality and efficacy of a drug product Quality control plays an important role.
 The quality control checks major area such as API, packing material, in-process check parameters, and finish product.
 Quality control checks major quality attributes and releases the product with a quality certificate.